 There are many treatments that are regularly used for patients diagnosed with Complex Regional Pain Syndrome.
 However there is no one specific treatment designed for CRPS at this moment, although there are trials going ahead around the world for a specific treatment.
 Unfortunately at this time, there is no actual cure.
-This is something that we hope will eventually change to help patients with this debilitating condition.
+There are a number of CRPS treatments that are used to help patients manage the many signs and symptoms of CRPS.

 However there is one thing that doctors are encouraged to do for patients diagnosed with CRPS, which was stated in the research study by Hsu, E.S.
 (2009) which is:

 “… we need to start pain management immediately with the ambition to restore function in every probable case of CRPS.
 An interdisciplinary setting with comprehensive approach (pharmacologic, interventional, and psychological in conjunction with rehabilitation pathway) has been proposed as protocol in the practical management of CRPS.”

 “… we need to start pain management immediately with the ambition to restore function in every probable case of CRPS.
 An interdisciplinary setting with comprehensive approach (pharmacologic, interventional, and psychological in conjunction with rehabilitation pathway) has been proposed as protocol in the practical management of CRPS.”

 The CRPS treatments are split up into groups, as there are different areas that are used to try and restore the function and even the movement of the limb that has been affected, many of which will be mixed together to give you a full pain management regime.
 They are:

 - Nerve Blocks